samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 If you don't want to annotate every usage of APIs that require opt-in, you can opt in to them for your whole module.
 To opt in to using an API in a module, compile it with the argument `-opt-in`, specifying the fully qualified name of the opt-in requirement annotation of the API you use: `-opt-in=org.mylibrary.OptInAnnotation`.
-Compiling with this argument has the same effect as if every declaration in the module had the annotation`@OptIn(OptInAnnotation::class)`.
+Compiling with this argument has the same effect as if every declaration in the module has the annotation`@OptIn(OptInAnnotation::class)`.

 If you build your module with Gradle, you can add arguments like this: